-We have extensive experience in large-scale analytical and financial modelling.
-We can model the impact of changes to the patient pathway, from the view of key stakeholders including providers, commissioners and the patients.
+The NHS Transformation Unit is experienced in delivering services throughout the transformational change process.
+Within the F&A team we have extensive experience in large-scale analytical and financial modelling.
+Working with colleagues in the Organisational Strategy and Engagement (OSE) team we can model the impact of changes to the patient pathway from the view of key stakeholders including providers, commissioners and the patients.

 Pathway reconfiguration also requires much consideration for patients and communities, both in the present, and in the future.
-Through analytic and statistical modelling, we can model likely changes to the population and its needs and understand how pathway reconfigurations can affect them.
-One particular area is travel and access modelling, which enables us to see how changing services will impact on patient travel.
+Through analytic and statistical modelling, we can model likely changes to your population and its needs and understand how pathway reconfigurations can affect them.
+One particular area is travel and access modelling which enables us to see how changing services will impact on your patients travel.

 We have extensive experience sourcing, processing and presenting data for the purpose of comparative analysis.
-This provides valuable insight into the health and care needs of a population, and can be used as evidence of a need to change or to highlight areas of best practice.
+This provides valuable insight into the health and care needs of your population and can be used as evidence of a need to change or to highlight areas of best practice.

 - Acute Activity and Spend: Robust analysis of activity and outcomes across secondary care.
 This can include looking at trends in admission numbers, length of stay and commissioner spend, with comparisons to local organisations or reliably selected peers.